New & Used Audi Q3: In Depth

 MORE: See our 2015 Audi Q3 preview

 At launch, the U.S. market gets just one powertrain for the Q3.
 The 2.0T is a turbocharged, direct-injected four-cylinder displacing 2.0 liters and producing 200 horsepower and 207 pound-feet of torque.
-It's paired with a six-speed automatic transmission only, but the front-drive Q3 will have an option for Audi's hallmark all-wheel drive.
-Audi sells a high-performance RS Q3 elsewhere, powered by a 310-hp turbocharged 2.5-liter in-line five-cylinder engine, although it's not clear whether it will make it to the U.S.
+It's paired with a six-speed automatic transmission only front-wheel drive wil be standard, with quattro all-wheel drive an option.
+Audi sells a high-performance RS Q3 elsewhere, powered by a 310-hp turbocharged 2.5-liter in-line five-cylinder engine, although it's not clear whether that version will make it to the U.S.

 Audi’s drive select system will be an option.
 It allows the driver adjust the handling and throttle response at the touch of the button.
-The Q3 will ride on 18-inch wheels and tires, though 19-inchers will be offered.
+The Q3 rides on standard 18-inch wheels and tires, though 19-inchers are offered.

 Among its many safety features, the Q3 will offer rear side airbags as an option.
 A Driver Assistance package includes parking sensors and a rearview camera, as well as blind-spot monitors.
 The Q3 hasn't yet been rated by either of the nationally recognized safety agencies.

 Standard features include speed-dependent electric power steering, electronic stability control with offroad and hill descent settings, 18-inch wheels (19-inch wheels are offered), a sunroof, xenon headlights, LED interior lighting, 12-way power-adjustable front seats with heating, and leather trim.

 There’s a long list of options too.
 Some highlights are Audi’s MMI navigation plus system with a 7.0-inch display, Audi connect WiFi, a power tailgate, and a Bose sound system with 14 speakers.
 Audi Connect adds in-car data services (now powered by AT&T as a Mobile Share device on your plan), Google Earth mapping, and Google Local Search by voice.